Lulkafe/CopyTokenizer/README.md

 # CopyTokenizer
-This app generates word/line tokens from user text. \
+This web app generates word/line tokens from user text. \
 When the token is clicked/tapped, the text of the token is copied to clipboard.

-The demo is available [here](https://lulkafe.github.io/CopyTokenizer/).
+A demo is available [here](https://lulkafe.github.io/CopyTokenizer/).

 ## Motivation behind project
 I sometimes needed to copy a list of items. \